-Figure 7(d) shows the system throughput during the network partition which occurs from time 846 to 1146 seconds, lasting for 300 seconds.
-As shown in Figure 7(d), after the end of network partition, the system recovers in 135 milliseconds and returns to the previous level of transaction throughput.
+Afterward, at time 846 seconds, we simulate a network partition lasting for 5 minutes.
+When we restore the network partition, the system recovers and returns to the previous level of transaction throughput in 135 milliseconds.
 The reason why the system recovers so fast is because there is no LTM failure along with the network partition, so all blocked transactions can resume execution without recovery, and no data redistribution is necessary.

-Figure 8 depicts the same evaluation in the Amazon cloud.
-Similar to the evaluation result in DAS-3, Figure 8(a) shows that the system recovers from the LTM server failures and the network partition, and Figure 8(b) shows that transactions are aborted during system recovery.
-Figure 8(c) shows the performance detail of recovering the LTM failure: the LTM server fails at time 486 seconds, after detecting the LTM failure, the system spends 13 seconds to recover and the transaction throughput returns to the previous level at time 499 seconds.
-During the failure recovery, the remaining 4 LTMs firstly merge into one partition in about 1 second.
+Figure 7(b) depicts the same evaluation in Amazon EC2.
+The LTM server fails at time 486 seconds.
+After detecting the LTM failure, the system spends 13 seconds to recover and the transaction throughput returns to the previous level at time 499 seconds.
+During the failure recovery, the remaining 4 LTMs first merge into one partition in about 1 second.
 Then the system recovers transactions in 4 seconds and reorganizes data placement in 8 seconds.
-After the LTM failure, the system encounters a network partition lasting for 5 minutes.
-Figure 8(d) shows the detail of recovering from the network partition, which starts from time 851 seconds to 1151 seconds.
-No LTM failure happens along with the network partition.
+Later, the system encounters a 5minutes network partition.
 After the network partition is restored, the system recovers in 207 milliseconds and returns to the previous level of transaction throughput at time 1152 seconds.
-Note that the system throughput in the Amazon cloud fluctuates more than in DAS-3 because we have less control of virtualized resources in the Amazon cloud.
+The system throughput in the Amazon cloud fluctuates more than in DAS-3 because we have less control of virtualized resources in the Amazon cloud.